Sigmund Freud remains impossible to ignore, even for people who think he was badly wrong.

 Psychoanalysis was both a therapy and a theory of hidden motive

 Freud Museum London describes psychoanalysis as both a theory of how the mind works and a method of helping people in mental distress.
-That double identity is crucial.
+That double identity matters.
 Freud was never content to remain a clinician with a useful trick.
 He wanted a model of human life.

 Britannica's account of his major works shows how quickly that model widened.
 The Interpretation of Dreams, The Psychopathology of Everyday Life, Three Essays on the Theory of Sexuality, and later works such as Civilization and Its Discontents did more than describe patients.
 They argued that slips, fantasies, jokes, symptoms, and cultural prohibitions all exposed a mind that was not transparent to itself.

-The scandal was not only sexual.
-It was philosophical.
+The scandal was philosophical as well as sexual.
 Freud said self-knowledge was harder than modern people wanted to admit.

 His influence outlasted the parts of his system that collapsed